 C: I would argue that they’ve got a city that is now starting to interact with them.
 They haven’t received many of the benefits yet.
 They’ve got a city that they can be more proud of, and they’ve got a city that they’re getting to better understand how it’s doing and what it’s doing, which means that citizens will be more engaged and they have a better opinion because they’re building it on facts.

 I would say let’s answer that question again after the mayoral election.
 Did George Ferguson get returned?
 Do people like his vision and the outcomes that he’s driving for the city and the area?
 Don’t forget as well, Bristol’s only got another year of being Bristol, and then it’s going to be devolved and be morphed into a bigger economic council unit.

 One person’s vision disappears.
 It becomes a collective vision.
 It’ll be interesting to see whether that stands the test of time.
-Also, people are not happy about Bristol because you have got this leadership that’s making decisions around how people connect and use transport in the city.
-A big focus on public transport and removing cars, which has improved air quality but ruined congestion in certain parts.
+Also, people are not happy about Bristol because you have got this leadership that’s making decisions about how people connect and use transport in the city.
+A big focus on public transport and removing cars has improved air quality but caused congestion in certain parts.
 It’s now so slow to go around Bristol that you don’t want to drive in Bristol.
 We’ve always had congestion in cities.
 In the nineteenth century, a statement was made about the incredibly slow speed and poor pollution in the centre of London.
 People were talking about horse manure.
 It’s a question of fit-for-purpose infrastructure, and how you encourage people to connect and move around.